RatherRude/Elite-Dangerous-AI-Integration/PLUGIN_DEVELOPMENT.md

-# Plugin development for CORVAS:NEXT
+# Plugin development for COVAS:NEXT

-Wanna build a plugin, to expand on CORVAS' features?
+Wanna build a plugin, to expand on COVAS' features?
 This page will help you get started.

 ## Prerequisites

-*   **CORVAS:NEXT Project**: Ensure you have the project running from source, as described in [CONTRIBUTING.md](./CONTRIBUTING.md).
+*   **COVAS:NEXT Project**: Ensure you have the project running from source, as described in [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## Plugin structure
 Plugins are loaded from `./plugins` and its sub-folders, up to one level deep.